 So why not include them in the fun of holiday gift time?
 There’s no scarcity of pet products and potential gifts out there.
 But not all products are created equally, so consider the following before heading out shopping:

 Have a plan before you start shopping and know what you are looking for.
 You may be tempted with a ton of options when it comes to pet products as you head into a store or go online, but they may not all be suitable for your pet or may be of low quality.

 Think About Quality

 Most of what you buy for your pet will end up in or around his mouth, so go for high-quality products.
 Make sure you know the origins and processing of any treats you buy.
 Choose human-grade treats with no chemicals or synthetic preservatives.
 Toys should be treated similarly; buy toys made in the USA when possible.
-Also, make sure they are made with nontoxic materials.
-Ask questions of the company’s customer service staff when you need more information—they should be happy to answer.
+Also, make sure they are made with non-toxic materials.
+Ask questions about the company’s customer service staff when you need more information—they should be happy to answer.

 Don’t Just Go For Sale Items